Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - Run the ssh command `ssh -i "<keypair.pem>" ec2-user@ec2-3-93-70-12.compute-1.amazonaws.com` in the terminal also shown on the ssh instructions page in the terminal.
 - Please ensure that your .pem file is within the same directory as where you are running this command.
 - Secondly, ensure that your .pem file is named as correctly.
-> If everything ran succesfully you should see the "complete!" returned on the terminal.
+> If everything ran succesfully you should see "complete!" returned on the terminal.

 #### Task 3: Installing kafka on EC2 client machine
 ##### Step 1 :